OSGeo/gdal/gdal/doc/source/user/ogr_sql_dialect.rst

 ++++++++

-The ``ORDER BY`` clause is used force the returned features to be reordered into sorted order (ascending or descending) on one of the field values.
+The ``ORDER BY`` clause is used force the returned features to be reordered into sorted order (ascending or descending) on one or multiple fields.
 Ascending (increasing) order is the default if neither the ASC or DESC keyword is provided.
 For example: